Sociocultural evolution: Critique and impact on modern theories

 The early 20th-century inaugurated a period of systematic critical examination, and rejection of the sweeping generalisations of the unilineal theories of sociocultural evolution.
 Cultural anthropologists such as Franz Boas (1858–1942), along with his students, including Ruth Benedict and Margaret Mead, are regarded as the leaders of anthropology's rejection of classical social evolutionism.

 However, the school of Boas ignore some of the complexity in evolutionary theories that emerged outside Herbert Spencer's influence.
-Darwin's On the Origin of Species gave a mechanistic account of the origins and development of animals, quite apart from Spencer's theories that emphasized the inevitable human development through stages.
+Charles Darwin's On the Origin of Species gave a mechanistic account of the origins and development of animals, quite apart from Spencer's theories that emphasized the inevitable human development through stages.
 Consequently, many scholars developed more sophisticated understandings of how cultures evolve, relying on deep cultural analogies, than the theories in Herbert Spencer's tradition.
 Walter Bagehot (1872) applied selection and inheritance to the development of human political institutions.
 Samuel Alexander (1892) discusses the natural selection of moral principles in society.
-William James (1880) considered the ‘natural selection’ of ideas in learning and scientific development.
-In fact, he identified a ‘remarkable parallel […] between the facts of social evolution on the one hand, and of zoological evolution as expounded by Mr Darwin on the other’.
-Charles Sanders Pierce (1898) even proposed that the current laws of nature we have exist because they have evolved over time.
+William James (1880) considered the 'natural selection' of ideas in learning and scientific development.
+In fact, he identified a 'remarkable parallel […] between the facts of social evolution on the one hand, and of zoological evolution as expounded by Mr Darwin on the other'.
+Charles Sanders Peirce (1898) even proposed that the current laws of nature we have exist because they have evolved over time.
 Darwin himself, in Chapter 5 of the Descent of Man, proposed that human moral sentiments were subject to group selection:

 "A tribe including many members who, from possessing in a high degree the spirit of patriotism, fidelity, obedience, courage, and sympathy, were always ready to aid one another, and to sacrifice themselves for the common good, would be victorious over most other tribes; and this would be natural selection."

 Through the mechanism of imitation, cultures as well as individuals could be subject to natural selection.